Fingerling42/altruist-tester/README.md

 - The default baud rate is `115200`.
 - Configure Wi-Fi before using a run as a burn-in signal.
+- If a device stays in the Wi-Fi config portal/AP flow, the tester may report missing release-log telemetry instead of useful sensor health.
 - Connectivity or datalog HTTP failures can appear in `serial.log`.
 Stable `[CONNECTIVITY]` and `[DATALOG]` lines are parsed as upload observations and checked according to the `[uploads]` config, but they are not treated as